This post may contain affiliate links.

 Yes, canned tuna.

-Not only is canned tuna an inexpensive, healthy source of protein, healthy fats, and Omega-3s, but also its flavor is actually quite pleasant when you pair it with the right ingredients to balance it out (like in this Tuna Pasta Salad, Italian Tuna Salad, or Niçoise Salad).
+Not only is canned tuna an inexpensive, healthy source of protein, healthy fats, and Omega-3s, but also its flavor is actually quite pleasant when you pair it with the right ingredients to balance it out (like in this Classic Tuna Salad, Tuna Pasta Salad, Italian Tuna Salad, or Niçoise Salad).

 Think fresh, bright, creamy, and crunchy.

 This chickpea tuna salad is all of the above!
-(And try Salmon Salad for another healthy protein and source of Omega-3s.)
+(And try Salmon Salad and Shrimp Salad for more healthy proteins and sources of Omega-3s.)

 Tuna salad with chickpeas in a bowl